Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization: Validation and Benchmarking

 \subsection{Comparison with \cite{park2020efficient}}

 In this subsection, we benchmark our approach against \cite{park2020efficient}, which employs a batch-sequential planning strategy.
 This method first partitions the robots into distinct groups.
-For each group, it performs joint trajectory planning, considering all robots within that specific group simultaneously.
+For each group, it performs joint trajectory optimization, considering all robots within that specific group simultaneously.
 Following this initial grouping and intra-group planning, the approach transitions to a sequential planning phase to coordinate the actions between the different groups.
 This means that the groups have a predetermined order, and the trajectory planning for each group is carried out one by one.
 A significant characteristic of this method is that each group must treat all previously planned groups as dynamic obstacles.

 A qualitative comparison between our approach and \cite{park2020efficient} is shown in Fig.\ref{park_vs_ours}.
-We consistently observed that \cite{park2020efficient} produced longer and more curved paths.
+We consistently observed that \cite{park2020efficient} produced longer and more curved trajectories.
 This is because the sequential approach of Fig.\ref{park_vs_ours} restricts the potential for more complex and cooperative group interactions.
 For instance, a group planned later in the sequence cannot influence the trajectory of a group planned earlier, even if a slight adjustment could lead to a more globally optimal or efficient solution for the entire multi-robot team.
-In contrast, our approach considers the inter-robot interaction more efficiently by searching in the joint feasible space of all the robots.
+In contrast, our approach considers the inter-robot interactions more efficiently by searching in the joint feasible space of all the robots simultaneously.

 Table \ref{table_park_vs_ours} further reinforces the trend observed in Fig.\ref{park_vs_ours}.
-Across 16 and 32 robot planning instances, our approach achieved $33 \%$ and $29\%$ shorter trajectories, respectively.
+Across 16 and 32 robot planning instances, our approach achieved shorter trajectories by $33 \%$ and $29\%$, respectively.
 The restricted planning space available to \cite{park2020efficient} also affects its success rate, which is $89 \%$ and $69\%$ for 16 and 32 robot planning problems, respectively.
-In contrast, our approach successfully solves every problem in this benchmarking.
-Our approach is also almost an order of magnitude faster than \cite{park2020efficient} across all problem instances.
+In contrast, our approach successfully solves all the problems in this benchmark.
+Our approach is also almost an order of magnitude faster than \cite{park2020efficient} in all problem instances \footnote{The substantially lower success rate of \cite{park2020efficient} observed here is attributed to the tighter workspace constraints imposed in our evaluation}.